jmaassen/software-sustainability-plan/software-sustainability-plan.md

 Software Sustainability Plan
 ============================

-For much of modern-day research, software plays a crucial part in turning the data into papers.
-It is therefore important to adhere to some best practices when developing research software, as it will help other researchers to better understand the intricacies of the analysis.
+Today, software plays a crucial role in advancing and accelerating state-of-the-art academic research.
+It is therefore important to adhere to proven best practices when developing research software, as it will help avoid errors, improve maintenance and sustainability, while accelerating the overall development process.
+Also, it will help other researchers to better understand the intricacies of the software, and the analysis performed with it.
 This, in turn, will allow them to adopt the software into their own workflows, possibly even contributing to the software or expanding it.

 The following questions are meant to make transparent the expected sustainability and impact of software as developed within Netherlands eScience